uveic/learning-rust/README.md

 `Idiomatic Code`: following the conventions of the language.
 You want to find the easiest and most common ways of accomplishing a task rather than porting your knowledge from a different language.
 Pertaining or conforming to the natural mode of expression of a language.

+`memoization or lazy evaluation pattern`: We can create a struct that will hold the closure and the resulting value of calling the closure.
+The struct will execute the closure only if we need the resulting value, and it will cache the resulting value so the rest of our code doesn't have to be responsible for saving and reusing the result.

 ### [The Stack and the Heap](https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap)

 * **The stack** stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as last in, first out.